-As at June 30, 2024, the Company had outstanding commitments of \$20.2 million in connection with various IT service and license agreements to support the transition of key IT platforms to cloud-based solutions in support of the Company's growth initiatives.
+As at September 30, 2024, the Company had outstanding commitments in connection with construction contracts for its LTC redevelopment projects of \$84.2 million, including a fixed-price construction agreement for a new 256-bed LTC home in St. Catharines, Ontario.
+The Company also had outstanding commitments of \$15.1 million in connection with various IT service and license agreements to support the transition of key IT platforms to cloud-based solutions in support of the Company's growth initiatives.

-In December 2023, the Company entered into an agreement to sell the Kingston Class C LTC home for proceeds of \$3.8 million, yielding estimated net proceeds after closing costs of \$3.6 million and a net after-tax gain of \$3.2 million.
+In December 2023, the Company entered into an agreement to sell the Kingston Class C LTC home following the opening of the new Axium JV home in the same community (Limestone Ridge).
+Pursuant to an amended purchase agreement, the home will be sold for proceeds of \$3.7 million, yielding estimated net proceeds after closing costs of \$3.5 million and a net after-tax gain of \$3.1 million.
 The sale is anticipated to close in 2024 when the corresponding redevelopment project opens.